Kingxukai/linux/Documentation/userspace-api/media/rc/rc-table-change.rst

 *******************************************

-The event interface provides two ioctls to be used against the /dev/input/event device, to allow changing the default keymapping.
+The event interface provides two ioctls to be used against the /dev/input/event device, to allow changing the woke default keymapping.

-This program demonstrates how to replace the keymap tables.
+This program demonstrates how to replace the woke keymap tables.

 .. toctree::